 Hubble Space Telescope Media Kit

-Astronauts installed the Ball Aerospace-built Cosmic Origins Spectrograph (COS) and the Wide Field Camera 3 (WFC3); and upgraded two critical Ball instruments: the Space Telescope Imaging Spectrograph (STIS), installed in 1997; and the Advanced Camera for Surveys (ACS), installed during the 2002 servicing mission.
-The celebrated mission will extend the operating life of the telescope and greatly enhance its scientific capability.
+During the final Hubble servicing mission in 2009, astronauts installed the Ball Aerospace-built Cosmic Origins Spectrograph (COS) and the Wide Field Camera 3 (WFC3); and upgraded two critical Ball instruments: the Space Telescope Imaging Spectrograph (STIS), installed in 1997; and the Advanced Camera for Surveys (ACS), installed during the 2002 servicing mission.
+The mission extended the operating life of the telescope and greatly enhanced its scientific capability.

 Hubble Mission: The Ball Aerospace "WOW" Factor